demisto/content/Packs/OpenCVE/Integrations/OpenCVE/README.md

-Searches for CVE information using OpenCVE.
-This integration was integrated and tested with version xx of OpenCVE.
+Ingests CVEs from an instance of OpenCVE.

 ## Configure OpenCVE on Cortex XSOAR